jlgoff3/algebra2-website/src/faq.md

 Quizzes and tests are both graded with the following rubric: [Quizzes and Tests](https://docs.google.com/document/d/1QaCUXfRbc79vPHXj529y_8ODSwO231aziewdPndzuEM/edit?usp=sharing)

 Choice Boards are graded using the following rubric, which can also be found in the OHS: [Choice Boards](https://docs.google.com/document/d/12zhZw3zqikMRYHgt1fOng_Cey6BzHLL1GJw9BgYcskk/edit?usp=sharing)

+## What resources can I use for this class?

+You are allowed to use anything on this website and anything Mrs. Vetter or Mr. Goff give you in class while taking quizzes, taking tests, or working on choice boards.
+Regarding the use of Photomath and other step-by-step solvers, please see this very helpful website - [Can I Use Photomath?](https://caniusephotomath.com/)